AlshimaaGamalAlsaied/Question-Answering-Model-for-PDFs/README.md

 ## Methodology

 We have a set of questions for which we need numeric answers.
-It's important to note that these answers can be found within the text or within unstructured tables, making the task challenging.
+These answers can be found within the text or within unstructured tables, making the task challenging.

 In the quest for numeric answers within tables, I explored several approaches:

-1. **Regular Expressions**: Initially, we attempted to use regular expressions to extract answers ```numeric_answer = re.search(r'\d{1,3}(?:,\d{3})*(?:\.\d+)?', answer["answer"])```.
+1. **Regular Expressions**: Initially, I attempted to use regular expressions to extract answers ```numeric_answer = re.search(r'\d{1,3}(?:,\d{3})*(?:\.\d+)?', answer["answer"])```.
 However, this approach did not yield satisfactory results due to the variability in how the context was written in different PDF files.

-2. **Large Language Models (LLMs)**: Recognizing the potential of LLMs to provide more accurate answers, we aimed to leverage larger models.
-Unfortunately, resource constraints, specifically memory limitations, prevented us from using these larger models effectively.
-As a result, we had to resort to smaller models, which provided moderate results.
+2. **Large Language Models (LLMs)**: Recognizing the potential of LLMs to provide more accurate answers, aiming to leverage larger models.
+Unfortunately, resource constraints, specifically memory limitations, preventing from using these larger models effectively.
+As a result, it is better to resort to smaller models, which provide moderate results.
 However, the primary challenge remained with answers embedded in tables.

-3. **Table Extraction**: To tackle answers located within tables, we explored the extraction of tables from PDF files using the Tabula library.
-While we applied preprocessing and cleaning techniques, we found that this approach did not yield accurate answers.
+3. **Table Extraction**: To tackle answers located within tables, I explored the extraction of tables from PDF files using the Tabula library.
+While applying preprocessing and cleaning techniques, it shows that this approach did not yield accurate answers.

-Given these challenges, we are now considering fine-tuning the model itself to improve the accuracy of answers within tables.
+Given these challenges, it is better to consider fine-tuning the model itself to improve the accuracy of answers within tables.

 ### Modeling